 Children have always been central to human societies.
 Archaeological studies, such as April Nowell’s work on the Pleistocene Ice Age, show that children actively pass down knowledge and culture, underscoring their role in shaping civilizations’ progress.

-Religious texts like the Torah highlight the importance of family and child-rearing challenges.
+Religious texts like the Torah highlight the importance of family and the challenges of child-rearing.
 The Book of Genesis in the Hebrew Bible begins with the creation of Adam and Eve and includes the challenging tale of Cain and Abel.
 Despite their hardships, Adam and Eve’s determination to build their family continues through their son Seth, leading to the remarkable figure of Abraham.
 Abraham’s journey, including his marriage to Nahor’s widow Sarah and his care for his nephew Lot, is a compelling part of the Bible’s narrative.

 Stories such as Judah, Tamar, Ruth, and Boaz illustrate the Levirate law, stipulating that if a married man dies without children, his closest relative—often his brother—should marry the widow to continue the family line.